wwangsa/learnWSO2/Readme.md

 	3. Change the hardcoded hospital name in URI Template to `{uri.var.hospital}` for ClemencyCP, GrandOakEP, and PineValeyEP endpoints.
 	4. Inside the switch mediators, add Call Template mediators between Log and Send mediators for each switch case (except default)
 	5. Once Call Template mediators are added, removed the log mediator because we created earlier in the sequence
-	6. Export Project Artifacts and Run
+	6. Export Project Artifacts and Run (check all if haven't)

 	7. If the java service is not running,
 		```shell